Dr. Ahava Shira,

 Having the support of a writing mentor who gently guided me through the process of editing and shaping my story was so important and I am grateful to feminist author Betsy Warland for her guidance.

 At the start of the pandemic, the world as I knew it collapsed.
-My husband was diagnosed with Parkinson’s, the farm we had called home for 14 years went up for sale and sold in a matter of days, and I found myself in the unfamiliar role of primary breadwinner, while moving to a new house and learning what it means to be a loving care-partner for my husband of 21 years.
+My husband was diagnosed with Parkinson’s, the farm we had called home for 14 years went up for sale and sold in a matter of days, and I found myself in the unfamiliar role of primary breadwinner, while learning to be a caregiver for my husband of 21 years.

 In mid-2021, as we were preparing to move, amid all the uncertainty, fear and grief of these difficult times, I said to my husband, “I wrote my way onto the farm, I will write my way off.”

 This became the impetus for my second memoir, Touching Wood.
-I am still living, and writing, the changes.
-And I have been able to devote space and time to telling and sharing the story in my weekly newsletters.
+I am still living and writing, the changes, writing and sharing the story in my weekly Substack newsletter What the Day Holds